-Revenue in North America increased by 60% to US\$ 41.9 million in FY 2017 compared to US\$ 26.1 million in FY 2016.
-The Company benefited from new contracts with junior companies and increased activity with major companies.
-Five rigs were purchased and five were transferred from other areas to North America to meet the increased demand.
+Revenue in North America strongly increased by 62% to US\$ 68.0 million in FY 2018 from US\$ 41.9 million in FY 2017.
+Compared to last year, the Company gained new contracts with major and junior companies and increased activity on ongoing contracts in an overall growing market.